 But then replay showed that Davis had lost control of the ball at the one yard line, and because it then bounded through the back of the end zone, the play was called a touchback.
 Tennessee then showed the most life it had all day, suddenly breaking Florida’s bend-but-don’t-break defense with a five play, 80 yard drive that ended with a 34 yard John Kelly touchdown run.
 And it seemed as though Tennessee was going to make a game of it.

-But then Kelly’s idiotic decision to mock Florida’s Gator Chomp (really, this guy earned the status of one of the dumbest players in college football for this) after the touchdown spawned a 15 yard penalty for taunting.
+But then Kelly’s idiotic decision to mock Florida’s Gator Chomp (the refs have eyes, you know) after the touchdown spawned a 15 yard penalty for taunting.
 The short kickoff gave Tyrie Cleveland the chance at a return, and he broke off a 47 yard return to put the ball in Tennessee territory.
 Florida finally did get that elusive first offensive touchdown on a short pass to Brandon Powell, and the ensuing extra point made it 20-10 Gators with 5:13 remaining.
 And again, it seemed as though the game was over.

 But then Dormady hit Kelly for a big play on a screen pass and then a bomb to tight end Ethan Wolfe, to lead the Vols 75 yards back to the end zone.
 A mere 30 seconds later, and Tennessee had counteracted Florida’s touchdown with one of its own.
 And it seemed as though Florida was going to have to put together a drive to run out the clock to secure the win.